 What is Punta di Roma?

-Punta di Roma is part of knitted fabrics, and more precisely it is a double jersey.
-This means it is made up of two layers of interlock knit bonded together (a bit like double gauze but in jersey version 😊).
+Punta di Roma is part of knitted fabrics, more precisely it is a double jersey.
+This means it is made of two layers of interlock knit bonded together (a bit like double gauze but in jersey version 😊).

 A bit of history: the origin of Punta di Roma

 Indeed, Punta di Roma appeared in the mid-20th century, at a time when the textile industry was looking to develop knits that were more structured and comfortable than classic jerseys.
-Thanks to double knitting and the introduction of synthetic fibers, this fabric quickly became a standard for elegant but comfortable clothing.
+Thanks to double knitting and the introduction of synthetic fibers, this fabric quickly became a standard for elegant yet comfortable clothing.

-It is in a way a 2.0 version of classic jersey 😊
+It is, in a way, a 2.0 version of classic jersey 😊

 Did you know?